kristapsdz/rpki-client/README.md

 First, you'll need a recent [OpenSSL](https://www.openssl.org/) library on your operating system.
 At this point, just run the following.
+The installation rule will install into `PREFIX`, defaulting to */usr/local*.

 ```
 % ./configure
 % make
+# make install
 ```

-If you have your OpenSSL installation by an alternative name (alternative to where `pkg-config` will find it), adjust the `OPENSSL` variable in the *Makefile*.
-Linux installations will need to uncomment the *-lresolve*.
+Linux installations will need to uncomment the [Makefile](Makfile) components following the `Linux` comment.
+For OpenBSD, those following `OpenBSD`.
+FreeBSD should work without modification (untested).

 Next, you'll need the */var/cache/rpki-client* directory in place.
 It must be writable by the operator of **rpki-client**.

 You'll also need TAL ("trust anchor locator") files.
-There are some in the *tal* directory of this system, but you can download them on your own.
+There are some in the [tal](tal) directory of this system, but you can download them on your own.

 To run **rpki-client**, just point it at your TAL files.